Paris green: Insecticide

 In 1867, farmers in Illinois and Indiana found that Paris green was effective against the Colorado potato beetle, an aggressive agricultural pest.
 Despite concerns regarding the safety of using arsenic compounds on food crops, Paris green became the preferred method for controlling the beetle.
 By the 1880s, Paris green had become the first widespread use of a chemical insecticide in the world.
+The widespread agricultural use of Paris green as an insecticide also contributed to long-term environmental contamination, as arsenic compounds accumulated in soil and water systems after repeated spraying on crops and orchards.
+The compound did not break down easily, allowing toxic residues to persist in treated environments.
 It was also used widely in the Americas to control the tobacco budworm, Heliothis virescens.
 To kill codling moth, it was mixed with lime and sprayed on fruit trees.

 Paris green was heavily sprayed by airplane in Italy, Sardinia, and Corsica during 1944 and in Italy in 1945 to control malaria.
 It was once used to kill rats in Parisian sewers, which is how it acquired its common name.

 However, the manufacturing of the insecticide caused many health complications for factory workers, and in certain cases was lethal.